 There is broad agreement within the EITI community on the importance of measuring and communicating the EITI’s impact.
 At the same time, there is also an appreciation that measuring impact accurately and consistently is challenging.
 The EITI’s approach to impact assessment needs to take into account the diversity of implementing country circumstances and the divergent (and sometimes conflicting) expectations of different stakeholders.
 For some, the EITI is about preventing conflict, for others it is about economic growth and investment, widening democratic space or improving government accountability and community benefits.
 Other perspectives reference less tangible objectives, such as improved reputation and trust.
 Even if there is a widely shared goal to reduce corruption risks, views diverge on which ones to prioritise.

-In late 2019, the EITI commissioned a review of best practice in results measurement for multi-stakeholder transparency initiatives In July, the EITI Board agreed a series of recommendations, including improving guidance to implementing countries and the development of a country-sensitive results framework.
-The Board is also planning to commission an Independent Evaluation in 2021.
+In late 2019, the EITI Secretariat commissioned a review of best practice in results measurement for multi-stakeholder transparency initiatives.
+In July 2020, the EITI Board agreed a series of recommendations, including improving guidance to implementing countries and the development of a country-sensitive results framework.
+The Board wil lalso commission an Independent Evaluation in 2021.
 This work will ensure that monitoring, evaluation and learning are increasingly embedded across our work, especially in country work plans at the national level.

 Concurrently, the EITI Board is also undertaking a review of the Validation procedure.
 Validation is a critical element of the EITI’s work, providing a rigorous approach to assessing progress on implementation of the Standard.
 The review is expected to include a revised approach to documenting impact, building on country level work overseen by multi-stakeholder groups.
-The Secretariat also intends to dedicate more effort to documenting the impact of EITI’s activities and to communicating this more convincingly to our stakeholders through a new communications strategy.
+The Secretariat also intends to dedicate more effort to documenting the impact of EITI’s activities and to communicating this more convincingly to our stakeholders through its revised communications strategy.

 Organisational and governance implications